·

 "OnTracx sensors sometimes reveal a hidden truth: some runners on woodchip trails unknowingly increase their load.
 While the soft surface seems gentler, it could subtly also alter running mechanics, potentially leading to higher loads.
 This adaptation—invisible to the naked eye—underscores the importance of precise measurement in understanding running biomechanics." - dr. Rud Derie

-So before you turn straight to trail running, keep in mind that uneven terrain, slippery surfaces and elevation differences can impact load in a negative way.
-Here’s how you can experiment with running surfaces, just like scientists do in their research:
+Here’s how you can experiment with running surfaces, just like scientists do in their research

 1. Wear an accelerometer that accurately measures running impact forces, like OnTracx.